ercole-io/ercole-docs/docs/ercole.md

 * `APIService.ReadOnly` disable the APIs that modify the data
 * `APIService.EnableInsertingCustomPatchingFunction` enable the possibility to add/set a custom patching function.
 * `APIService.DebugOracleDatabaseAgreementsAssignmentAlgorithm` enable the verbosity of the assignment algorithm used to distribuite oracle database agreement licenses.
-* `APIService.AuthenticationProvider.Type` contains the authentication type: the allowed values are `basic` or `ldap`.
+* `APIService.AuthenticationProvider.Types` contains the authentication type: the allowed values are `basic` and/or `ldap`.
+It can contain both values.
-  * `basic` authentication provider type needs:
+  * `basic` authentication provider uses MongoDB to store data needed for authentication and authorization.
-    * `APIService.AuthenticationProvider.Username` contains the username used to authenticate.
-    It's also used as username by `ercole` to perform requests to APIService.
-    * `APIService.AuthenticationProvider.Password` contains the password used to authenticate password when `Type` is `basic`.
-    It's also used as password by `ercole` to perform requests to APIService.
-  * `ldap` authentication provider type needs:
+  * `ldap` authentication provider uses MongoDB to store data needed for authorization and needs:
-    * `APIService.AuthenticationProvider.Username` contains the username used by `ercole` to perform requests to APIService.
-    * `APIService.AuthenticationProvider.Password` contains the password used by `ercole` to perform requests to APIService.
     * `APIService.AuthenticationProvider.Host`, contains the server used to authenticate the users.
     * `APIService.AuthenticationProvider.Port`, contains the port used to connect to the LDAP server. e.g. 389.
     * `APIService.AuthenticationProvider.LDAPBase`, contains the LDAP base of the realm. e.g. `dc=planetexpress,dc=com`.